apache/incubator-taverna-site/content/download/commandline/index.md

 * [incubator-taverna-osgi](https://github.com/apache/incubator-taverna-osgi)
 * [incubator-taverna-language](https://github.com/apache/incubator-taverna-language)

-Each release has a corresponding tag, e.g. `3.1.0-incubating`.
+Each release also has a tag corresponding to its version, e.g. `3.1.0-incubating`.

 ## Binary distribution

-Apache Taverna Command Line 3.1.0 is the first release of the Taverna 3 Command Line.
+Version  3.1.0 is the first release of the Apache Taverna 3 Command-line Tool.
 It is only available as source code, as we think this release is mainly useful for development and testing.

-Apache Taverna is planning to release a binary distribution of Apache Taverna Command Line in its next version.
+Apache Taverna is planning to include a binary distribution of the Taverna Command-line Tool with its next release.
 Please contact the [dev@taverna](/community/lists#devtaverna) mailing list for details.